FlyingKiwiBird/AioCron/readme.md

 # CoroCron

 CoroCron is a cron like scheduler for python functions.
 It uses asyncio to asynchronously start jobs at the specified schedule.
-The jobs are run using multiprocessing so that they will not interupt the main process.
+The jobs are then put on the event loop when the schedule specified is met.

 ## Usage